MV Toisa Intrepid

 Live Was Good In The Kei Islands.

 We were only supposed to anchor up the barge on its multi anchor system but the poor performance of the other ships in the strong tides meant that we were kept there to help out.
 We eventually returned to Singapore three weeks later than expected.
-Occasional spot charters to Songkhla and back happened.
+Occasional spot charters to Songkhla and back happened during the rest of my tour onboard.

 I was spending more time in Indonesia when not on the ship because of my new lady.
-On this occasion after leaving in Songkhla I flew to Singapore then across to Batam to meet up with her after she had traveled from her home in Sumatra.
+On this occasion after leaving the shiop in Songkhla I flew to Singapore, then across to Batam to meet up with her after she had traveled from her home in Sumatra.
 Life was good.

 Always Time For a Barbecue.